Skip navigation EPAM

 Do you have any helpful hobbies for these cases?

-What is your experience in changing projects in EPAM?
+What has your experience in changing projects at EPAM been like?

-It has been easy so far if we speak about timing and finding a new project.
+It has been easy so far.
 A colleague told me about an urgent vacancy on a project.
-I agreed to join and stayed for four and a half years.
+I agreed to join and stayed for four and a half years!
 What started as a small team grew into several projects due to effective communication and relationships we built with the client, so the tasks were challenging and exciting.

-When I enter a project, the team starts to feel like a family.
-Everyone helps and trusts each other.
+When I enter a project, everyone begins to help and trust each other.
 Another point I love about being a project manager is the chance to build team spirit.

 Sounds fascinating!
 Could you please share your advice on establishing trust in a team?